woss/fork-polkadot-js-api/substrate/extrinsics.md

   Use this if there are additional funds in your stash account that you wish to bond.
 Unlike [`bond`] or [`unbond`] this function does not impose any limitation on the amount that can be added.

-  The dispatch origin for this call must be _Signed_ by the stash, not the controller.
+  The dispatch origin for this call must be _Signed_ by the stash, not the controller and it can be only called when [`EraElectionStatus`] is `Closed`.

   Emits `Bonded`.